evangallant/LearningGPT/README.md

 # LearningGPT

-The idea is to make use of ChatGPT's unique ability to patiently drill down on topics Developing a holistic understanding of the foundation of a topic is the best way to set yourself up to learn more.
+The idea is to make use of ChatGPT's unique ability to patiently drill down on topics.
+Developing a holistic understanding of the foundation of a topic is the best way to set yourself up to learn more.